-Qualcomm’s New Wi-Fi Router Tech Could Trigger Another Platform War
+Qualcomm’s New Wi-Fi Router Tech Will Boost Your Smart Home’s IQ

-Mesh network routers may soon serve as voice assistants and smart home hubs.
-That means router makers need to start picking sides.
+That’s the promise of new wireless mesh router tech from Qualcomm that puts your home’s brain in the router itself.

+Patrick Moorhead, the principal analyst for Moor Insights and Strategy, says Qualcomm’s integration of all the necessary radios and software should be cheaper and more power-efficient.

-You may know Qualcomm as a kingpin of smartphone processors, but lately the chipmaker’s fingerprints have also shown up on the wireless router renaissance.
-Mesh network routers like Eero, Google Wi-Fi, and Netgear Orbi all rely on Qualcomm’s underlying technology, which chains multiple routers together to form a vast home network These products have reversed a long race to the bottom in the price of home routers, as consumers happily pay a premium to alleviate their Wi-Fi woes.
+Qualcomm is a kingpin of smartphone processors, but lately the chipmaker’s fingerprints have been all over the wireless router renaissance.
+Mesh network routers like Eero, Google Wi-Fi, and Netgear Orbi all rely on Qualcomm’s underlying technology, which chains multiple routers together to form a vast home network.
+These products have reversed a long race to the bottom in the price of home routers, as consumers happily pay a premium to alleviate their Wi-Fi woes.

-So it’s worth noting when Qualcomm says a new version of that technology is coming.
-Qualcomm’s latest mesh network tech, announced on Monday, will play nicely with speakers and microphone arrays, giving router pods the same voice controls as an Amazon Echo or Google Home.
+So that’s why the company’s announcement Monday of enhanced mesh networking technology carries added heft.
+Qualcomm’s latest mesh network will play nicely with speakers and microphone arrays, giving router pods the same voice controls as an Amazon Echo or Google Home.
 Router makers can also build in support for popular smart home protocols, so users can automate their lights, door locks, and other devices without needing a separate hub or bridge.

 By helping vendors add those features, Qualcomm aims to transform the router from a dumb Wi-Fi pipe into the backbone of a smarter home.
 But if the chipmaker is successful, router makers–and, by extension, consumers–will soon have to decide which of those smart home and voice assistant platforms to bet on.

-Qualcomm’s new system extends coverage from just Wi-Fi to other smart home protocols, including Bluetooth, CSRMesh, and 802.15.4 (which forms the basis for the ZigBee spec used by products like Philips Hue light bulbs).
+Qualcomm’s new system extends coverage from just Wi-Fi to other smart home protocols, including Bluetooth, CSRMesh, and 802.15.4 (which forms the basis for the ZigBee spec used by products like Philips Hue lightbulbs).
 Typically, these protocols require a separate hub or bridge to communicate with smartphones and the internet.
 Qualcomm is trying to consolidate everything onto a single router system, which could support platforms like Wink or Samsung SmartThings.

 “You don’t have to have these extra hubs lying around your house,” says Jesse Burke, Qualcomm’s product marketing staff manager.
 “You just connect everything to your router.”

 The idea of a combined Wi-Fi router and smart home hub isn’t entirely new.
 Google’s OnHub and Wi-Fi routers both include basic ZigBee support, for instance, as do several Almond routers from Securifi.
-But Patrick Moorhead, the principal analyst for Moor Insights and Strategy, says Qualcomm’s integration of all the necessary radios and software should be cheaper and more power-efficient.

-Qualcomm is also throwing in software that can turn a router pod into a voice assistant, using systems like Amazon Alexa or Google Assistant to play music, answer questions, and control smart home devices.
-Router makers still have to supply the microphone array and speakers, but Qualcomm provides the voice recognition, noise cancellation and connection to cloud services from Google, Amazon, and others.
+Qualcomm is also throwing in software that can turn a router pod into a voice assistant, using systems like Amazon Alexa or Google Assistant to play music, answer questions, and control smart-home devices.
+Router makers still have to supply the microphone array and speakers, but Qualcomm provides the voice recognition, noise cancellation, and connection to cloud services from Google, Amazon, and others.
 Alternatively, Qualcomm is offering a mesh router reference design that includes all the necessary hardware.

-“You’ll see that in the market pretty quickly, this convergence of these voice assistant products with the mesh networks that are also out there,” Qualcomm’s Burke says.
+“You’ll see that in the market pretty quickly, this convergence of these voice assistant products with the mesh networks that are also out there,” Burke says.
 “It makes a lot of sense for those two things to converge.”

 Qualcomm’s new system adds up to a vision in which the mesh router system provides everything you need to build out a smart home, from protocol support to voice controls.
 The hope is that once those connections are readily available, we’ll see a boom in the number of sensors and other smart devices that can interact with one another inside the home.